spacebarchat/docs/docs/setup/server/installation/nixos.md

 !!! warn "It is not currently possible to use the NixOS module outside flakes-based setups"

 {{ project.name }} comes with an integrated NixOS module, which takes care of a lot of the configuration for you.
-In particular, the module automatically configures [seperate SystemD services](generic/systemd.md) for the API, gateway, and CDN services and configures unix sockets for [message passing](../message-passing).
+In particular, the module automatically configures [seperate systemd services](generic/systemd.md) for the API, gateway, and CDN services and configures unix sockets for [message passing](./generic/ipc).

 ## Installation